svtk/kotlin-swift-interopedia/docs/common/Exceptions and Errors.md

 ## Exceptions

-Exceptions declared with `@Throws` is represented with `NSError` and must be handled.
-Exceptions not declared will cause a program termination.
+Exceptions declared with `@Throws` are represented with `NSError` and must be handled.
+Not declared exceptions will cause a program termination.

 ### Explanations